Graf: History

 Many Continental counts in Germany and Austria were titled Graf without any additional qualification.
 Except in the Kingdom of Prussia from the 19th century, the title of Graf was not restricted by primogeniture: it was inherited by all legitimate descendants in the male line of the original titleholder, the males also inheriting an approximately equal share of the family's wealth and estates.
 Usually a hyphenated suffix indicated which of the familial lands a particular line of counts held, e.g. Castell-Rudenhausen.

 In the medieval Holy Roman Empire, some counts took or were granted unique variations of the gräfliche title, often relating to a specific domain or jurisdiction of responsibility, e.g. Landgraf, Markgraf, Pfalzgraf (Count Palatine), Burggraf, Wildgraf, Waldgraf, Altgraf, Raugraf, etc. Although as a title Graf ranked, officially, below those of Herzog (duke) and Fürst (prince), the Holy Roman Emperor could and did recognise unique concessions of authority or rank to some of these nobles, raising them to the status of gefürsteter Graf or "princely count".
 But a grafliche title with such a prefix did not always signify a higher than comital rank or membership in the Hochadel.
 Only the more important of these titles, historically associated with degrees of sovereignty, remained in use by the 19th century, specifically Markgraf and Landgraf.

+In Russia, the title of Graf (Граф; feminine: Графиня, romanized Grafinya) was introduced by Peter the Great.
+The first Russian graf (or count) was Boris Petrovich Sheremetev, elevated to this dignity in 1706 for the pacification of the Astrakhan uprising (1705–1706).
+Then Peter granted six more graf dignities.
+Initially, when someone was elevated to the graf's dignity of the Russian Empire, the elevated person's recognition by the German Emperor in the same dignity of the Holy Roman Empire was required.
+Subsequently, the latter ceased to be obligatory.